microsoft/MIDI/README.md

 This project is the next-generation MIDI API for Windows, including MIDI 1.0, MIDI CI, and [MIDI 2.0](https://www.midi.org/specifications/midi-2-0-specifications) features, enhancements, a new driver, and an ecosystem of essential tools.
 It adds many enhancements and bug fixes to our MIDI 1.0 support, and importantly adds support for MIDI CI and MIDI 2.0.

-> The open source driver has been generously donated by [AMEI](https://www.amei.or.jp/),
+> The open source USB MIDI 2.0 driver has been generously donated by [AMEI](https://www.amei.or.jp/),
-> the **Association of Musical Electronics Industry, and developed by AmeNote**.
+> the **Association of Musical Electronics Industry**, and developed by AmeNote.
 Please see
 > the file headers for any additional copyright notices.
 A huge thank you to AMEI and its
 > member companies for making this happen!